 In addition to Biology graduate requirements stated here, students must also satisfy all other Arts & Sciences Graduate Requirements in order to earn the M.S. degree.
 Each student must have a thesis committee consisting of a major advisor and at least two other faculty members from the department.
 This committee will be responsible for supervising the student's research, advising the student regarding coursework and other aspects of the program, and administering a final oral exam at the time of the thesis defense.

-M.S. students must complete 30 credit hours of courses numbered in the 500s or 600s.

-Required Courses

-- BIOL 601 Introduction to Graduate Studies (3 credits, completed in the first year) - BIOL 682 Research Seminar (at least 1 credit, with no more than 3 credits toward the 30 credit hours) - BIOL 695 Graduate Research (at least 9 credits, with no more than 9 credits toward the 30 credit hours) - BIOL 700 Thesis (6 credits, generally taken in the fourth semester)

-With the approval of the thesis committee, an M.S. student may take courses in other departments or schools at William & Mary, but the credit hours may not total more than 6 of the 15 elective course credits required.
+Course Requirements M.S. students must complete 30 credit hours of courses numbered in the 500s or 600s.
+Required Courses BIOL 601 - Introduction to Graduate Studies (3 credits, completed in the first year) BIOL 682 - Research Seminar (at least 1 credit, with no more than 3 credits toward the 30 credit hours) BIOL 695 - Graduate Research (at least 9 credits, with no more than 9 credits toward the 30 credit hours) BIOL 700 - Thesis (6 credits, generally taken in the fourth semester) With the approval of the thesis committee, an M.S. student may take courses in other departments or schools at William & Mary, but the credit hours may not total more than 6 of the 15 elective course credits required.
 In addition, students must have at least one semester of organic chemistry and complete a balanced program of study consistent with the requirements we have established for W&M undergraduate biology majors.
 Most of our students fulfill this requirement as part of their undergraduate degree, but a graduate student may be required to take one or more undergraduate courses to fill in any gaps.
 Credits taken to fulfill this requirement cannot be applied toward credit hours of graduate courses required for the master's degree.

-M.S. students must successfully complete and defend a thesis.
+Thesis Requirement M.S. students must successfully complete and defend a thesis.
 Successful completion of a thesis will normally involve a two-year effort resulting in the production of a piece of original research that is of publishable quality and acceptable to the thesis committee.
 Each student must present this work in a seminar open to all members of the department; the seminar is followed by an oral examination administered by the committee.

-Each student must pass a Graduate Student Comprehensive Examination covering basic and advanced principles of biology.
+Comprehensive Exam Requirement Each student must pass a Graduate Student Comprehensive Examination covering basic and advanced principles of biology.
 The exam is given in the student's second semester and must be passed or passed conditionally no later than May 30 of the first year of residency.
 Details of the examination and other procedures are provided in the Biology Department Graduate Handbook.
+Foreign Language Requirement There is no foreign language requirement.